 From time to time I sneak in some funny things on Resilient (pug pictures, etc), so today I thought I’d make a tongue-in-cheek list of 10 things not to do if you’re depressed.
-It’s kind of sarcastic but it seriously would be good if you didn’t do these things.
+It’s kind of sarcastic but it would be helpful if you didn’t do these things.
 They are things that may or may not make you lose faith in humanity. 😉

 - 10 Things That Happy People Do Differently